willhowes/CV/README.md

 Not long ago I had only a very basic understanding of agile working.
 Now, this has become almost second nature to me, as we have used agile working tools in our group work at Makers.
 I understand the benefits that tools such as stand-ups, retros and sprints can have on improving a team's communication and focus on goals.

-When I have worked in teams, and particularly when pair programming, I will always communicate what the code I am writing is for.
+When I work in teams, and particularly when pair programming, I always communicate the reasoning behind the code I am writing.
 This means that other team members can understand the code I have written and easily implement changes where necessary.

-Whilst I believe I can learn new technologies and programming concepts very quickly, here are come of the languages, frameworks and concepts I have used frequently as a developer: Object Orientated Programming, Test Driven Development, the Model-View-Controller pattern, Domain Modelling, Ruby, Ruby-on-Rails, Rspec, Capybara, Python, Javascript, Jasmine, jQuery, Ajax requests, HTML, CSS, Sinatra, Postgres, SQL, Github, Heroku, Travis CI.
+I can learn new technologies and programming concepts quickly.
+Some of the languages, frameworks, tools and concepts I have learned in the relatively short time I have been coding include: Object Orientated Programming, Test Driven Development, the Model-View-Controller pattern, Domain Modelling, Ruby, Ruby-on-Rails, Rspec, Capybara, Python, Javascript, Jasmine, jQuery, Ajax requests, HTML, CSS, Sinatra, Postgres, SQL, Github, Heroku, Travis CI.

 ## Transferable Skills from my previous career as a Licensed Conveyancer